MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xsapi-flat-c.md

 ---
-title: Xbox Live C APIs
+title: Introduction to the Xbox Live C APIs
 description: XSAPI's flat C API for the Xbox Live service. ms.date: 06/05/2018 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, c, xsapi ms.localizationpriority: medium
 ---

 # Introduction to the Xbox Live C APIs

 In June 2018, a new, flat C API layer was added to XSAPI.
 This new API layer solves some issues that occurred with the C++ and WinRT API layers.